Your Ultimate DIY Guide to Oven Repairs

 Step 5: Replace Broken Oven Knobs

-Remove and clean any broken or totally illegible oven knobs with a non-abrasive cleansing solution.
+Remove and clean any broken or totally illegible oven knobs with a non-abrasive cleaning solution.
 This will preserve your oven for longer, and make sure that your appliance looks as good as new again.
 If nothing else, it’s sure to impress your visitors.

 Step 6: Replace any Damaged Oven Parts

 If the broiler pan in your oven is missing, damaged, or soiled, you might find it easier to simply replace the part altogether with an inexpensive, brand-new unit.
 You should also check out any bowls and drip pans that might need to be repaired.
-These parts not only catch spills and dripping food, but also help to radiate heat throughout the oven for better efficiency.
+These parts not only catch spills and dripping food but also help to radiate heat throughout the oven for better efficiency.

 Make sure that you never just cover the dirty parts of your oven with aluminium foil.
 A lot of electrical ranges short-out because the aluminium makes a short circuit for the burner.
 Plus, foil can cover up the vents in the burners, which makes your oven less efficient.